rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 **Note:** Do not compress your data before it is backed up.
 Doing so defeats the backup deduplication, which is typically more efficient than simple file compression.
 Deduplication works across all files in all snapshots and stores only the new data.
 This almost always saves you more storage space and money during the backup process than simple compression does.

-We recommend *not* backing up the following items:
+We *do not support* backing up the following items:

 - Running databases.
 To back up a database, see the article on [backing up databases](/how-to/rackspace-cloud-backup-backing-up-databases).
 - Caches and session files.
 - Frequently changing files, such as logs.
 - Root.
 To save all data and the server, [make an image of the server](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) instead.

 These file types either change too rapidly (databases, logs, caches) or don't exist long enough (session files) to be backed up.
-You should not back up session files or caches at all, but if you need to back up databases or log files, we suggest the following workarounds:
+You should not back up session files or caches at all, but if you need to back up databases or log files, you must implement following workarounds:

 -  Take a snapshot of a database (for example, a database dump), and back up the snapshot.
 -  Take snapshots of log files, and back up the snapshots.
 To avoid running out of disk space, rotate your log files periodically.